 - Over $2.6 million invested in energy conservation and retrofits for the campus, facilities, and operations, which helped us reduce electricity consumption by 1 million kWh between 2007 and 2012

-- $4 million invested in our second wind turbine, greatly increasing the amount of power from renewable energy, now averaging about 60 percent annually
+- $4 million invested in our second wind turbine, greatly increasing the amount of power we get from renewable energy

 - Approximately $9 million invested on the biomass gasification plant, which included about $3 million in federal and other grant funding